BruceChanJianLe/networking/README.md

 ## Router

 A router acts as a bridge to connect a devices to WAN, meaning by connecting to a router, a device can now connect to or find another device is on WAN.
+The router connect LAN through gateway to WAN.
 Please refer to subnet mask and gateway.

 ## Reference